 See if your local library has a copy of relevant books including R.I.
 Page’s ‘Chronicles of the Vikings’ or J. Bachouse’s ‘The Golden Age of Anglo-Saxon Art’.

-ASNaC Virtual Open Day 2020 🔗 🌟 The faculty have produced a series of short videos about the course which will be published on their YouTube channel 🔗 and will be available to view from 2nd July onwards.
+ASNaC Virtual Open Day 2020 videos 🔗 🌟 The faculty have produced a series of short videos about the course which are available to watch on their YouTube channel.

 Reading Lists 🔗 These are the reading lists for the papers that first-years take.
 Don’t be intimidated by how long they are; they’re intended to be worked through over the course of a full academic year, and honestly no one reads everything anyway.